-Yes, the district has experienced multiple utility power outages lasting several days per event, at the Folsom Lake College, El Dorado Center campus, located in Placerville California.
+The District has experienced multiple utility power outages lasting several days per event, at the Folsom Lake College, El Dorado Center campus, located in Placerville California.
 The Public Safety Power Shutoffs (PSPS) started in October 2019, and according to PG&E, they will continue into the foreseeable future.